brennanbutler01/cs6750-hci/week-5/mackenzie-ch2.md

 Measure the just noticeable difference (JND) in stimulus and see how it is perceived different.

-Perception and ambiguity - human ability to develop multiple interpretations of the same sensory input.
+Perception and ambiguity—human ability to develop multiple interpretations of the same sensory input.

 Illusions of visual and other stimuli.
 Phantom limbs after amputation.